alvs210/LudoGame/README.md

 ### **Installing/Running without Virtual Environment**

-1. Clone or download the repository.
+1. Clone or download the repository by running this in terminal.
 ```bash
 git clone https://github.com/alvs210/LudoGame
 ```